Assyrians: Early Christian period

 Within Sasanian Adiabene an examination of Syriac source work can infer that the majority of the population of Adiabene were Syriac speaking and of local Assyrian origin.
 At the same time, Adiabene's elites were integrated with values of Zoroastrian social life.
 It can be assumed that many local Semitic cults succumbed to state supported Zoroastrianism during this period.
 These trends can be seen in the Legend of Mar Qardagh, where the main protagonist is portrayed as being of Assyrian royal descent, yet of Zoroastrian creed prior to his conversion to Christianity.

-Along with the Arameans, Armenians, Greeks, and Nabataeans, the Assyrians were among the first people to convert to Christianity and spread Eastern Christianity to the Far East despite becoming, from the 8th century, a minority religion in their homeland following the Muslim conquest of Persia.
+During the reign of Yazdegerd I, Christians in Persia were viewed with suspicion as potential Roman subversives, resulting in persecution while at the same time promoting Nestorian Christianity as a buffer between the Churches of Rome and Persia.
+Persecutions and attempts to impose Zoroastrianism continued during the reign of Yazdegerd II.

 In 410, the Council of Seleucia-Ctesiphon, the capital of the Sasanian Empire, organised the Christians within that Empire into what became known as the Church of the East.
 Its head was declared to be the bishop of Seleucia-Ctesiphon, who in the acts of the council was referred to as the Grand or Major Metropolitan and who soon afterward was called the Catholicos of the East.
 Later, the title of Patriarch was also used.
 Dioceses were organised into provinces, each of which was under the authority of a metropolitan bishop.
 Six such areas were instituted in 410.